AI-Powered Git Commit Messages: Useful or Just Annoying

 Letting a model describe your diff, and whether you should

 There’s a particular flavour of laziness that git commit messages bring out in people.
 You’ve just spent an hour on a fiddly change, the work is done, and now a text editor opens demanding you explain yourself.
 So you type “fix stuff” and move on, and three months later you’re spelunking through git log cursing your past self.
+We’ve all done it, and we’ve all been on the receiving end of someone else’s — the commit that touches forty files and explains itself with a single shrug of a word.
+The promise of offloading that drudgery to a model is genuinely appealing precisely because the task is one humans reliably do badly when tired.
 The pitch for AI commit messages is simple: feed the staged diff to a model, get back a tidy conventional-commit summary, accept it, done.
 I’ve been running this on my own repos for a while.
 It’s genuinely useful and quietly dangerous, and which one depends entirely on how you wire it up.

 The mechanism is unglamorous and that’s the good news — there’s no magic.
 A small script grabs the staged diff, wraps it in a prompt, sends it to a model, and drops the result where git expects it.
 The cleanest place to hook in is prepare-commit-msg, a git hook that runs before your editor opens and can pre-fill the message: